aryna-yukhnevich/dev/README.md

 }
 ```
 **Tooling Environment Configuration**:
-- in the `name` parameter, enter the name of your Tolling environment where SALMON monitoring and alerting infrastructure will be located. \
+- `name` - the name of your Tolling environment where SALMON monitoring and alerting infrastructure will be located. \
 **Note**: Here, `<<env>>` acts as a placeholder that represents the environment name.
 This allows you to specify a generic name for the tooling account while keeping the option to customize it based on the environment.
 To define the actual values for placeholders, you can use the `replacements.json` file (please refer to [Provide Replacements for Rlaceholders](#provide-replacements-for-placeholders)).
 This file serves as a mapping between placeholders and their corresponding values.
-- in the `account_id`, `region` parameters, enter AWS region and account ID for this Tolling environment.
+- `account_id`, `region` - AWS region and account ID for this Tolling environment.
-- in the `metrics_collection_interval_min`, enter an interval (in minutes) for extracting metrics from monitored environments.
+- `metrics_collection_interval_min` - an interval (in minutes) for extracting metrics from monitored environments.
-- in the `digest_report_period_hours`, indicate how many recent hours should be covered in the daily digest report.
+- `digest_report_period_hours` - how many recent hours should be covered in the daily digest report.
 Default value: `24` hours.
-- in the `digest_cron_expression`, enter the cron schedule to trigger the daily digest report.
+- `digest_cron_expression` - the cron schedule to trigger the daily digest report.
 Default value: `cron(0 8 * * ? *)`, every day at 8am UTC. \
 \
     **Grafana Configuration** [Optional]: \
     \
     Only if the `grafana_instance` section exists, the Grafana stack will be deployed.
 If the Grafana deployment should be skipped, remove this `grafana_instance` nested configuration from the general settings.\
     If the Grafana stack should be deployed:
-    - in the `grafana_vpc_id`, specify the ID of the Amazon VPC where the Grafana instance will be deployed.
+    - `grafana_vpc_id` - specify the ID of the Amazon VPC where the Grafana instance will be deployed.
 At least 1 public subnet required.
-    - in the `grafana_security_group_id`, specify the ID of the security group that will be associated with the Grafana instance.
+    - `grafana_security_group_id` - specify the ID of the security group that will be associated with the Grafana instance.
 Inbound access to Grafana’s default HTTP port: 3000 required.

     Additionally, several optional configurations are available to customize the Grafana deployment:
     - `grafana_key_pair_name`: add this parameter and specify the name of the key pair to be associated with the Grafana instance.
 If not provided, a new key pair will be created during the stack deployment.